zachm01/Book-Information/README.md

 # Book-Information
 Automatically download information on any book with only a title as input.

+# Doesn't Goodreads have an API?
+Technically, they do.
+However, they no longer issue API keys and the current version of the tool is soon to be deprecated, hopefully to be replaced, but no promises have been made.
+Until they do that, the only thing I could think of was webscraping.
+This is the first main project in which I have used webscraping so this is mainly an exercise in programming for myself.

 # How to use
 Run `main.py` at the command line, i.e. with `python3 bookdata/main.py`.
 Enter your intended book's title as you would in a search engine.
 A collection of data about the book will be scraped from GoodReads.
 Unfortunately, sometimes the `author` (and sometimes others) is not able to be fetched.
 This is to be fixed.